severnake/TikTok-Follow-Heart-Views-Bot/README.md

 # Usage
 1) Open Bot.py (or Bot_For_Bugged.py if you use it)
-2) Go to 53 line
+2) Go to 136 line
+3) Change */path/to/your/chromedriver* with your chromdriver path.
+Use the *.exe* extension if you are using Windows.
-3) Change YOUR_URL to your Tik Tok video URL.
-This URL used to get views or hearts or both You can close the file...
+You can close the file...

 # Start